daria-kriuchkova/KV25-Candidate-test-in-PRINCALS/README.md

 # SUMMARY

-This is an alternative method for finding your top candidates and parties in municipal elections:
+This is an alternative method of finding your top candidates and parties in municipal elections:

 <p align="center">
   <img src="images/final.png" width="90%">